 Our School of Nursing offers a graduate MSN degree.
-We are pursuing accreditation by the Commission on Collegiate Nursing Education (CCNE).
+We are pursuing accreditation by the Commission on Collegiate Nursing Education (CCNE) for this program.
 The School of Nursing is a member of the American Association of Colleges of Nursing.

 Master of Science in Nursing